History of the Swan Valley

 After World War I various areas such as Herne Hill, Caversham, Millendon and Baskerville were used in soldier settlement schemes.

 By the 1920s, the Swan Valley had achieved a position of clear dominance as a vineyard district, particularly for table grapes and dried fruit.
 Post World War II saw increasing importance on wine production and by 1979 there were 38 wineries in the Swan Valley.
+Today the number of wineries continues to grow and in 2014 the region will be celebrating 180 years of winemaking.

 With clay soil abundantly available, the brick industry, which had began in 1886, is still continued today by Midland Brick.
 Whiteman Park, which covers more than 4,000 hectares on the western side of the Valley, was officially opened in 1986.